ekunysz/milstd1553duino/README.md

-# MIL-STD-1553 Logical Layer Implementation
+# Arduino MIL-STD-1553 Logical Layer Implementation

 This project provides a Arduino lightweight software implementation of the MIL-STD-1553 data bus protocol, focusing only on the logical layer.
 It abstracts the physical transport layer, allowing communication over interfaces such as I²C or UART, making it adaptable to different embedded platforms.